Get Hired

 COMPUTER SCIENCE CAREER FAIR

-Organized by the Department, the Computer Science Career Fair is a one-day event during the winter term where employers are invited to showcase their companies and talk to potential student candidates.
+Organized by the Department, the Computer Science Career Fair is a one-day event in January where employers are invited to showcase their companies and talk to potential student candidates.
 Employers set up booths and give short presentations throughout the day.
 Students are encouraged to chat with employers and hand in resumes.